-- 4.1 The centre must be approved by the Veterinary Administration, and under the overall supervision of an Official Veterinarian. - 4.2 Prior to each period of collection of semen for export to New Zealand, the registered veterinarian supervising the collection centre must be satisfied that all equipment and working surfaces likely to come into contact with semen for export or personnel handling semen has been appropriately cleaned and disinfected. - 4.3 All measures described in the zoosanitary certification, including identification of donor stallion and semen, disease testing, semen collection, processing and storage must be supervised by the registered veterinarian supervising the collection centre. - 4.4 Liners used in artificial vaginas during the collection process should be: Either: new disposable liners on each occasion; Or: re-usable rubber liners dedicated to individual stallions, which have been thoroughly cleaned and dried between each use. - 4.5 Personnel collecting and processing semen must be trained in, and practice, proper disinfection procedures and hygiene techniques. - 4.6 Semen must be stored in a secure area. - 4.7 Any health problems affecting equids or other stock on the centre during the collection period must be promptly reported to the Official Veterinarian, who shall investigate in order to rule out infectious diseases of concern during trade in equine semen. - 4.8 Records detailing identification of all equids on the centre, their origins, dates of entry, dates and results of disease tests or investigations, treatments either therapeutic or prophylactic, any departures from good health and condition, inspection visits by the Official Veterinarian, and any other information relevant to each animal's health status while resident on the centre must be kept by the operator and/or the export agent. - 4.9 Unauthorised access to the centre should be prevented.
+- 4.1 The centre must be approved by the Veterinary Administration, and under the direct supervision of an Official Veterinarian. - 4.2 Prior to each period of collection of semen for export to New Zealand, an Official Veterinarian must be satisfied that all equipment and working surfaces likely to come into contact with semen for export or personnel handling semen has been appropriately cleaned and disinfected. - 4.3 All measures described in the zoosanitary certification, including identification of donor stallion and semen, disease testing, semen collection, processing and storage must be supervised by an Official Veterinarian. - 4.4 Liners used in artificial vaginas during the collection process should be:

+Either: new disposal liners on each occasion;

+Or: re-usable rubber liners dedicated to individual stallions, which have been thoroughly cleaned and dried between each use.

+- 4.5 Personnel collecting and processing semen must be trained in, and practice, proper disinfection procedures and hygiene techniques. - 4.6 Semen must be stored in a secure area. - 4.7 Any health problems affecting zebras or other stock on the centre during the collection period must be promptly reported to the Official Veterinarian, who shall investigate in order to rule out infectious diseases of concern during trade in equine semen. - 4.8 Records detailing identification of all zebras on the centre, their origins, dates of entry, dates and results of disease tests or investigations, treatments either therapeutic or prophylactic, any departures from good health and condition, inspection visits by the Official Veterinarian, and any other information relevant to each animal's health status while resident on the centre must be kept by the operator and/or the export agent. - 4.9 Unauthorised access to the centre should be prevented.
 All visitor entries must be recorded.